 Now peanut butter is one of the most famous hiccup cures you will ever come across.
 When chewing and swallowing the sticky peanut butter and getting it off your tongue and teeth, your swallowing and breathing patterns are disturbed from the normal mode.
 This is believed to stop continuous hiccups very easily.

-Take one teaspoon of peanut butter, take it in your mouth and swallow it without chewing.
-For those with peanut allergy, opt for almond butter.
+Take one teaspoon of peanut butter, take it in

 4. Stick Out Your Tongue

 No, not necessarily at somebody.
 And it would be better if you tried this technique in private.
 Pulling the tongue out is considered to be a sure-fire method to get rid of hiccups fast.
 The vagus nerve gets stimulated when the tongue is pulled and the diaphragm spasms ease up.

 The best way to do this is to pull your tongue with your fingers.

 The paper bag method works by increasing the carbon dioxide levels in the blood and making the diaphragm contract more deeply to bring in more oxygen.6 This is believed to help stop the hiccups.

 All you have to do is breathe slowly and deeply into a small paper bag.
 Remember to stop immediately if you start feeling light headed.